gerkone/pyTORCS-docker/README.md

 ```
 This will start the TORCS container, open a new window with the game and start running the agent.

 You can change some settings and options by editing the [simulation.yaml](config/simulation.yaml) file.

+For more details on how the action and state space work check [this](https://github.com/gerkone/pyTORCS-docker/blob/master/driver/README.md).

 For more details on the parameters and on how to use your test code and custom algorithm check [this](https://github.com/gerkone/pyTORCS-docker/blob/master/driver/torcs_client/README.md).

 If you don't want to install konsole you can run it with your shell of choice with
 ```